kuvivek/drivingTheoryInGermany/README.md

 370. The windscreen wipers do not wipe clean?
 What can be the reason for this?
 ✅ The windscreen wiper blades are worn
 ✅ There is an oil film on the windscreen
-❌The windscreen heating is defective
+❌ The windscreen heating is defective
 **Comment**To ensure a clear view through the windshield at all times, intact windshield wipers are essential.
 If they no longer wipe clean,
 the windshield wiper blades may be worn.
 However, there may also be a film of oil on the windshield.

 371. While driving, you use the adaptive cruise control (ACC).
 The speed is set to 100 km/h.
-What must you be prepared for before entering a bend
+What must you be prepared for
-in the road? ----IMP
+before entering a bend in the road? ----IMP
-❌The ACC will prompt me to reduce my speed
+❌ The ACC will prompt me to reduce my speed
 ✅ I have to adjust my speed to the situation
 ✅ The ACC may cause my vehicle to accelerate
 **Comment**:  Assistance systems are not autonomous driving systems, they usually only take on partial tasks.
-An adaptive cruise control system (AGR,
+An adaptive cruise
-symbol in the display) can keep a previously set speed constant and adapt to slower vehicles in front of me, for example.
-However, the system does
+control system (AGR, symbol in the display) can keep a previously set speed constant and adapt to slower vehicles in front of me,
-not necessarily recognize the course of the road.
-According to the speedometer, my speed is initially set to 100 km/h, but because of the slower
+for example.
+However, the system does not necessarily recognize the course of the road.
+According to the speedometer, my speed is
-vehicle in front of me, the AGR reduces the speed to 70 km/h before the bend.
-On the bend, the brake lights on the vehicle in front light up briefly,
+initially set to 100 km/h, but because of the slower vehicle in front of me, the AGR reduces the speed to 70 km/h before the bend.
-then it disappears behind the bend and the road seems clear.
-Therefore, the AGR could now automatically accelerate back to 100 km/h in the bend of
+On the bend, the brake lights on the vehicle in front light up briefly, then it disappears behind the bend and the road seems clear.
+Therefore, the AGR could now automatically accelerate back to 100 km/h in the bend of all places, too fast for this bend:
-all places, too fast for this bend: I have to actively override the system and adjust my speed myself.
-TIP: Watch the movie several times and pay
-attention to the actions of others!
+I have to actively override the system and adjust my speed myself.
+TIP: Watch the movie several times and pay attention to the actions of others!

 372. What is the meaning of the date of manufacture "1217" specified on the tyre?
 The tyre was
-❌manufactured on the 1/2/2017
+❌ manufactured on the 1/2/2017
-❌manufactured in the 12th month (December) of the year 2017
+❌ manufactured in the 12th month (December) of the year 2017
 ✅ manufactured in 12th calendar week of the year 2017
-**Comment**:  The date of manufacture is applied to the vehicle tires in “coded” form: the first two digits stand for the calendar week, the last two for
+**Comment**:  The date of manufacture is applied to the vehicle tires in “coded” form: the first two digits stand for the
-the year.
+calendar week, the last two for the year.
 “1419”, for example, means 14th week 2019.

 373. When should you check the tyre pressure?
 ✅ Regularly when the tyres are cool
 Directly after every journey
 ✅ Directly after a tyre change
 **Comment**:  The tire pressure should be measured at least once a week when the tires are cold.
-The measurement result would be falsified if the tires
+The measurement result would be
-were warm.
+falsified if the tires were warm.
 The pressure in warm tires rises and is therefore higher than the target value.
-The tire pressure must be checked immediately after every
+The tire pressure
-tire change, as the tire pressure of the spare wheel will generally not match the target value.
+must be checked immediately after every tire change, as the tire pressure of the spare wheel will generally not match the target
+value.

 374. What should I be aware of when using an adaptive cruise control system?
 ✅ I must remain constantly attentive even when using the system for a longer period
 ✅ The system can be affected by heavy rain or snow fall
 ✅ Activating the accelerator or brake pedal can always override the system
 **Comment**:  Every assistance system only offers auxiliary functions.
 The person in the driver's seat remains responsible.
-Especially in the event of a
-malfunction (e.g. due to dirt, snow or a defect), it may be necessary to “override” the system by using the accelerator or brake pedal!
-I must
+Especially in the event of a malfunction (e.g. due to dirt, snow or a defect), it may be necessary to “override” the system
-therefore remain attentive.
+by using the accelerator or brake pedal!
+I must therefore remain attentive.

 375. The automatic lighting system is activated on your car.
 What should you anticipate when driving in the lighting conditions shown?
 ✅ The low beam does not turn on automatically
 ✅ I will only be seen very late by the road users behind me
-❌The automatic lighting system will switch on my fog lights
+❌ The automatic lighting system will switch on my fog lights
 **Comment**:  Driver assistance systems (DAS) and comfort functions such as an automatic light system are not yet 100% reliable.
-Under certain circumstances,
-especially in fog and twilight, the dipped headlights, for example, do not switch on automatically.
-As a result, I may be seen later than usual by
+Under certain circumstances, especially in fog and twilight, the dipped headlights, for example, do not switch on automatically.
-following road users.
+As a result, I may be seen later than usual by following road users.
 This is because the rear lights remain switched off when driving with daytime running lights.
-In such cases, I have to switch
-on the low beam and fog lights manually myself.
+In such cases, I have to switch on the low beam and fog lights manually myself.

 376. How can you prevent a child from opening a door while the vehicle is moving?right
 I activate
-❌the central locking system
+❌ the central locking system
 ✅ the child safety locks on the rear doors
 **Comment**:  If I activate the child locks on the rear doors before driving, children cannot open them from the inside.
 This gives me more security while driving.

 377. Your motor vehicle is equipped with a lane change assist system without steering intervention.
-While driving, the warning light flashes on the
+While driving, the warning
-left-hand exterior rear-view mirror.
+light flashes on the left-hand exterior rear-view mirror.
 What is this warning light indicating?
 ✅ You may not now perform a lane change to the left
-❌You can now perform a lane change to the left without any risk
+❌ You can now perform a lane change to the left without any risk
 ✅ Another vehicle is located within the monitored area
 **Comment**:  A lane change assistant without steering intervention can only warn, not intervene.
 The responsibility lies with me.
-I have to pay
-attention to the warning signs before changing lanes and, if necessary, follow them.
-The warning light indicates a vehicle in the blind spot,
-so I'm not allowed to change lanes now.
+I have to pay attention to the warning signs before changing lanes and, if necessary, follow them.
+The warning light indicates a vehicle in the blind spot, so I'm not allowed to change lanes now.

 378. What is the main function of the headrest in a car?
 The head rest
-❌improves the seating position
+❌ improves the seating position
-❌replaces the seatbelt in the rear seats
+❌ replaces the seatbelt in the rear seats
 ✅ enhances safety for the occupants
 **Comment**:  Head restraints prevent injuries to the cervical spine (“whiplash”) in the event of a rear-end collision.
-This increases the safety
+This
-of people traveling with you.
+increases the safety of people traveling with you.
 For headrests to be effective, it is important to adjust them correctly.
 Headrests cannot replace seat belts.
 They must always be created.

 379. What should you note regarding the trailer coupling, when transporting pedelecs on a rear-mounted carrier system?
 In view of the heavy weight of the pedelecs
 ✅ the car’s tyre inflation pressure must be adjusted appropriately
 ✅ the rear-mounted carrier system must be suitably designed
 ✅ the trailer coupling must have a suitable vertical load capacity
 **Comment**:  Bicycles with electric drives and batteries (also: Pedelcs) are heavier than others.
-When transporting with a rear carrying system on
-a car: 1. the system must be suitable / 2. the support load of the trailer hitch must be sufficient / 3. the tire inflation pressure of the car
-must be adjusted accordingly if necessary.
+When transporting with a rear carrying system on a car: 1. the system must be suitable / 2. the support load of the trailer hitch must be sufficient / 3. the tire inflation pressure of the car must be adjusted accordingly if necessary.

 380. What is the function of engine oil in a combustion engine?
 Engine oil boosts
 ✅ cleaning
 ✅ cooling
 ✅ wear protection
 **Comment**:  The lubrication system transports the engine oil to components that rub against each other.
-The oil film protects e.g. B. pistons and
+The oil film protects
-cylinders from wear and at the same time serves to clean and cool the components.
-Engine oil prevents pistons and bearings from seizing.
+e.g. B. pistons and cylinders from wear and at the same time serves to clean and cool the components.
+Engine oil prevents pistons
+and bearings from seizing.

 381. While driving, the inside of your vehicle’s windscreen begins to mist over.
 How can you counteract this?
 ✅ By turning on the climate control system
-❌By opening the window if the outdoor humidity level is high
+❌ By opening the window if the outdoor humidity level is high
 ✅ By directing the airflow onto the windscreen at full power
 **Comment**:
-Switching on the ventilation at the highest level (MAX mode) and the air conditioning can help prevent the vehicle's windshield from fogging
+Switching on the ventilation at the highest level (MAX mode) and the air conditioning can help prevent the vehicle's windshield
-up after just a short time.
-Opening the windows, on the other hand, helps little to nothing, especially not when the outside air humidity is high.
+from fogging up after just a short time.
+Opening the windows, on the other hand, helps little to nothing, especially not when
+the outside air humidity is high.

 382. How must a load be marked in darkness or bad visibility when it extends laterally more than 40 cm beyond the side lights of the vehicle?
 ✅ By a red light to the back
 ✅ By a white light to the front
-❌By switching on the hazard warning lights
+❌ By switching on the hazard warning lights
 **Comment**:
 Other road users must be able to see cargo that protrudes more than 40cm beyond the side lights, even in poor visibility.
-It is therefore mandatory
-that this load is identified at the front by white light and at the rear by red light.
+It is therefore mandatory that this load is identified at the front by white light and at the rear by red light.

 383. What can interfere with your view?
 ✅ Smeared windows
 ✅ Worn wiper blades (formation of streaks)
 ✅ The load
 **Comment**:  Good all-round visibility is an important prerequisite for proactive and safe driving.
-Loads or dirty windows as a result of worn wiper blades
-can impair visibility.
+Loads or dirty windows as a result of worn wiper blades can impair visibility.
 Ensure a clear view immediately.

 384. The lane keeping assist system warns you with acoustic, haptic or optical signals.
 What might be the cause of this?
-❌Another vehicle is overtaking me with not enough side clearance
+❌ Another vehicle is overtaking me with not enough side clearance
 ✅ My vehicle is getting close to the road markings at the side of the road
-❌My vehicle is undercutting the safety distance to the vehicle ahead
+❌ My vehicle is undercutting the safety distance to the vehicle ahead
 **Comment**:  Assistance systems are highly specialized.
-If the lane departure warning system becomes noticeable, it has probably detected a driving error,
-e.g. B. if I drive too close to the lane markings on the side.
-Other systems are responsible for distances to other vehicles, e.g. B. a distance
+If the lane departure warning system becomes noticeable, it has probably detected a driving error, e.g. B. if I drive too close to the lane markings on the side.
+Other systems are responsible for distances to other vehicles, e.g. B. a distance warning assistant.
-warning assistant.

 385. What is caused by driving with winter tyres during the summer months?
 It increases
 ✅ the fuel consumption
 ✅ tyre wear
-❌driving stability
+❌ driving stability
 **Comment**:  Winter tires are optimized for the cold season.
 In summer they wear out more quickly and their nature means they consume more fuel

 386.What inhibits the operation of a three-point seatbelt?
 ✅ Not fully locking the belt into the harness buckle
 ✅ Passing the belt under both arms
 ✅ Wearing a thick winter coat
 **Comment**:  To be fully effective, seat belts must be worn correctly.
-Wearing a thick winter jacket or running the belt under both arms severely limits its
+Wearing a thick winter jacket or running the belt under both arms severely limits its function.
-function.
 Not fully engaging the belt buckle is also an avoidable safety problem!

 387. What must you do when transporting bicycles on the roof of your car?
 ✅ Safely attach holding device and bicycles
 ✅ Regularly check the fixing devices
 ✅ Avoid driving at high speed
 **Comment**:  Anyone who transports bicycles must ensure that other road users are not endangered.
-Make sure the holding device and the bicycles
+Make sure the holding device and
-are securely fastened.
+the bicycles are securely fastened.
 The fastening must be checked regularly.
-If bicycles are transported on the roof, the driving characteristics deteriorate
+If bicycles are transported on the roof, the driving
-due to the increased center of gravity.
+characteristics deteriorate due to the increased center of gravity.
 Therefore, high speeds should be avoided.

 388. A lane assist system with corrective steer control can help you when driving.
 What should you be aware of?
 A lane assist system with corrective steer control can
 ✅ keep the vehicle in lane if the road markings are clear
 ✅ not function if the road markings are poor
-❌compensate for a lack of fitness to drive (e.g. tiredness)
+❌ compensate for a lack of fitness to drive (e.g. tiredness)
 **Comment**:  The lane keeping assistant only works reliably if the road markings are clearly visible.
-Weather influences, dirty markings and construction
+Weather influences, dirty
-sites with yellow and white markings can cause problems!
+markings and construction sites with yellow and white markings can cause problems!

 389. The cruise control system of your motor vehicle is set to 130 km/h.
 What is the right course of action now?
 I have to
-❌move to the right-hand lane
+❌ move to the right-hand lane
 ✅ restore the safety distance by braking
-❌overtake the motorbike
+❌ overtake the motorbike
-**Comment**:  The “simple” cruise control system “cruise control” can maintain the speed, but cannot detect external changes (e.g. vehicles ahead
+**Comment**:  The “simple” cruise control system “cruise control” can maintain the speed, but cannot detect external changes (e.g. vehicles ahead slowing down).
-slowing down).
 As a driver, I am responsible for this.
 I switch off the default setting by braking or accelerating.

 390. When you press on the brake pedal, it touches the floor.
 Only when you press on it several times does the pedal travel become shorter.
 What must you do?
-❌It is sufficient to fill up the brake fluid
+❌ It is sufficient to fill up the brake fluid
 ✅ Park the car immediately
 ✅ Have the brakes repaired
-**Comment**:  When testing the brakes while stationary, you will feel resistance about a third of the way through the pedal travel: the
+**Comment**:  When testing the brakes while stationary, you will feel resistance about a third of the way through the pedal
-raking effect begins.
-After a maximum of two thirds of the full travel of the pedal, the pedal must no longer give way.
-If the pedal
+travel: the raking effect begins.
+After a maximum of two thirds of the full travel of the pedal, the pedal must no longer
-travel is too long and only becomes shorter after repeated pedaling, there is air in the brake system.
-Since sufficient braking power
+give way.
+If the pedal travel is too long and only becomes shorter after repeated pedaling, there is air in the brake system.
-is not possible, you are no longer allowed to drive the vehicle.
-Stop the vehicle immediately and have the brake repaired.
+Since sufficient braking power is not possible, you are no longer allowed to drive the vehicle.
+Stop the vehicle immediately
+and have the brake repaired.

 391. Where can you stow your baggage so that you do not increase your fuel consumption unnecessarily?
 ✅ Behind the front seats
-❌On the roof-rack
+❌ On the roof-rack
 ✅ In the boot
 **Comment**:  Loading on the roof increases air resistance and fuel consumption.
-Therefore, if possible, luggage should be stored in the
+Therefore, if possible, luggage should be stored
-trunk or behind the front seats.
+in the trunk or behind the front seats.

 392. How can driver assistance systems be helpful?
-❌To compensate for unfitness to drive
+❌ To compensate for unfitness to drive
 ✅ In increasing road safety
 ✅ In assisting the driver
 **Comment**:  Each assistance system only offers auxiliary functions.
 The person in the driver's seat remains responsible.
-If used consciously,
-the technology can relieve the driver and increase road safety.
+If used consciously, the technology can relieve the driver and increase road safety.
 But it cannot replace him.

 393. In what situation can the lane keep assist system with steering override help you?
 When driving
 ✅ on rural roads
 ✅ on motorways
-❌in constricted roadworks sites with poor road markings
+❌ in constricted roadworks sites with poor road markings
 **Comment**:  The Lane Keeping Assist offers good support when driving on country roads or motorways.
-Under special circumstances (e.g. dirty
+Under special circumstances
-road surfaces or poor road markings), an assistance system's function may be restricted.
-Then I have to take over all the tasks myself again.
+(e.g. dirty road surfaces or poor road markings), an assistance system's function may be restricted.
+Then I have to take over all
+the tasks myself again.

 394. When planning your journeys, how can you make them environmentally-friendlier?
 By
 ✅ combining several destinations into one single trip
 ✅ forming car pools with other vehicle users
 ✅ planning to use public transport instead of my own vehicle
-**Comment**:
-The best way to plan my trips in an environmentally friendly way is to combine several destinations into one trip, carpool with others
+**Comment**: The best way to plan my trips in an environmentally friendly way is to combine several destinations into one trip,
-(e.g. colleagues) or use public transport (bus or train).
+carpool with others (e.g. colleagues) or use public transport (bus or train).

 395. You want to overtake and you have initiated a lane change using the active lane change assist system.
 What is correct?right
 ✅ The systems independently performs the lane change
 ✅ I have to monitor the lane change
 ✅ The system always maintains all safety distances independently
 **Comment**:  An active lane change assistant can carry out the entire lane change process automatically.
-As the responsible driver,
+As the responsible
-I have to monitor lane changes and take corrective action if necessary, for example to prevent a collision.
-The system can e.g.
+driver, I have to monitor lane changes and take corrective action if necessary, for example to prevent a collision.
+The system
-It does NOT ALWAYS all safety distances can be reliably maintained
+can e.g. It does NOT ALWAYS all safety distances can be reliably maintained

 396. What is the minimum distance you must leave clear when parking outside a built-up area before a St. Andrew's Cross?
 Answer: 50 m
 **Comment**:  Outside town, you are not allowed to park within 50m of a St. Andrew's Cross.

 397. Where must you use a parking disc for parking?
-❌In a no-waiting area
+❌ In a no-waiting area
 ✅ Where stipulated by traffic signs
 ✅ At a defective parking meter
 **Comment**:  To ensure that as many drivers as possible can use the limited parking space, parking times are limited in many places.